-To report your child's absence, you may call the front office or send an email to your child's teacher and the front office secretaries.
+To report a student absence please email the following group email address: CCESattendance@hcpss.org.
+In your message please include the student's first and last name, grade, teacher, why they were absent and the days absent.
 The school must receive a note, handwritten or emailed, from the parent or physician explaining the absence/tardiness of a student within two school days of the student's return or the absence/tardiness will be unlawful/unexcused.
 When a doctor's certification for chronic illness has been required and not provided within two school days of the student's return, the absence/tardiness will be recorded as unlawful/unexcused until a doctor's certificate is provided.